 Ski and snowboard lessons are available at Minakami Kogen Ski Resort.

 Ski and snowboard equipment rental is available.
 Ski and snowboard wear rental is also available.

-There are two 'Kids Park' areas - the 'Pikachu Kindergarden' for children 1-5 years old and the 'Pokémon Snow Paretto' for older children.
+There are two 'Kids Park' areas - the 'Pikachu Kindergarden' (20th December 2018 until 7th April 2019) for children 1-5 years old and the 'Pokémon Snow Paretto' (28th December 2018 until 7th April 2019) for older children.
 Entry to both is 900 yen for the day or free with a valid ski lift ticket.

 There are a number of other activities at this resort including snow mobiles (both children and adult), snow rafting, 'snow coach', sledging, airboards, cross country and snow shoes.
 A special ticket is available for these activities.

 There is no specific Snow Park.